ChrisBetancur/BetCompiler/README.md

 # BetCompiler
-Compiler for my own language
+Compiler for my own language.
+Combination of lanuages like python, C,

 ### Todo
 - [x] Lexer